mbaityje/plankifier/README.md

 # plankifier
-Code for plankton dataset creation and classification.
+Code for plankton dataset creation and classification based on Keras.

 End users (field scientists) should refer to the usage guide provided in the [code releases](https://github.com/mbaityje/plankifier/releases).